 - to replace a teacher undertaking other duties or professional development;

-- to undertake a specific task or activity that requires a qualified teacher.
+- to undertake a specific task or activity that requires a registered teacher.

-If a replacement teacher is required for a period exceeding thirty consecutive working days the vacancy should be filled as a teaching service vacancy in accordance with the procedures set out in the Recruitment in School Guide.
+If a replacement teacher is required for a period exceeding thirty consecutive working days the vacancy is to be filled as a teaching service vacancy in accordance with the procedures set out in the Recruitment in Schools Guide.

 Circumstances may arise where a casual relief teacher has been employed to replace a teacher absent on personal leave that is anticipated to be thirty consecutive working days or less but the absence extends beyond thirty consecutive working days.
 In this case the casual replacement teacher must be offered employment on a fixed term basis in the Teaching Service.
-The duration of the fixed term employment will be until the teacher she or he is replacing returns to duty or the end of the school year whichever occurs first.
-In this case a fixed term offer of employment letter must be provided to the teacher.
-Schools Recruitment Unit will need to be contacted to give effect to the offer.
+The duration of the fixed term employment will be until the teacher the casual relief teacher is replacing returns to duty or the end of the school year whichever occurs first.
+Schools Recruitment Unit will need to be contacted for a copy of the fixed term employment offer to be used and to give effect to the offer.

 It is the responsibility of the principal (as the school council’s representative) to ensure that only suitable and eligible persons are employed in the school.
 Prior to the engagement of a person as a casual relief teacher, the principal must be satisfied that the person meets the following requirements:

 - is registered or has permission to teach from the Victorian Institute of Teaching under Part 2.6 of the Education and Training Reform Act 2006, in addition to having completed an approved course of teacher training.